-swear/affirm: These words are used when any party or witness swears to tell the truth, or makes a solemn affirmation (a promise) that they will tell the truth to the court. \bigcirc SEE oath table amount: This is the amount of Child Support that equals the amount calculated using only uncontested hearing: This is a court hearing where no one disagrees with what the court is undue hardship: Undue hardship refers to a decision by the court that it would cause too much difficulty for one parent or a child if the paying parent were required to pay the table amount of Child Support.
-A hardship application can be made by either parent, but it is more often vary/variation: This is the process to change or alter an order such as a spousal support order or a Child Support order.
-The party applying to vary a previous order must show that there has warrant: This is a court document that orders the police or other peace officers to arrest someone.
-The court can issue a warrant if someone fails to appear in court or does not obey witness: This is a person who gives information and evidence to the court so that a judge can writ: A writ is a document that directs the sheriff or other person to carry out its terms (e.g. to seize property or garnish money or to take some other specified action).
-Some writs are yukoncourts.ca/en Funding provided by Justice Canada
+swear/affirm: These words are used when any party or witness swears on a holy book (such as the Bible) to tell the truth, or makes a solemn affirmation (a promise) that she or he will tell the truth to the court. see oath table amount: This is the amount of child support that equals the amount calculated using only the Child Support Tables that form part of the Child Support Guidelines..

+uncontested hearing: This is a court hearing where no one disagrees with what the court is asked to do. see contested hearing undue hardship: Undue hardship refers to a decision by the court that it would cause too much difficulty for one parent or a child if the paying parent were required to pay the table amount of child support.
+A hardship application can be made by either parent, but it is more often made by the paying parent who seeks to pay less than the table amount. see Child Support Guidelines and table amount vary/variation: This is the process to change or alter an order such as a spousal support order or a child support order.
+The party applying to vary a previous order must show that there has been a material change of circumstances since the last order was made.

+warrant: This is a court document that orders the police or other peace officers to arrest someone.
+The court can issue a warrant if someone fails to appear in court or does not obey a court order.